Doors will

 Courtesy of Céline Condorelli

-to the work of Bauhaus-trained designer, artist and architect
+relationship to the work of Bauhaus-trained designer, artist

 Saturday 12 October 2019 4pm